-Whilst there are quite a few forms to be filled out, often these can be dealt with directly by your solicitor, and in many straightforward cases, where couples agree to a divorce, the paperwork doesn’t have to be a concern.
+While there are quite a few forms to be filled out, often these can be dealt with directly by your solicitor, and in many straightforward cases, where you agree to the divorce as a couple, the paperwork isn’t complicated.

 Knowing which paperwork and documents you need to hand when filing for divorce will make the process move more smoothly.